-Quebecor Media faces technological substitution across all its key business segments.
+The Corporation faces technological substitution across all its key business segments.
 Due to ongoing technological developments, the distinction between broadcasting, Internet and wireline and mobile telephony platforms is fading rapidly.
 For instance, content producers and providers are leveraging their content rights and pursuing strategies to deploy their own OTT distribution platforms in order to reach consumers directly via the Internet.
 By doing so, content producers and providers are less dependent on content aggregators, such as Videotron.
 The Internet, including through mobile devices, provides an important broadcasting and distribution service.
-More specifically, an increasing number of Quebecor Media's customers are using mobile devices as their primary means of video entertainment; therefore, in direct competition with its television and Internet access services.
-In addition, mobile operators, through the development of their mobile networks, offer wireless and fixed wireless Internet services, which compete with Quebecor Media's Internet access service.
-Due to the converging nature of technological advances, Quebecor Media expects increasing competition from non-traditional businesses, which may affect its overall business strategy and could adversely affect its business, financial condition and results of operations.
+More specifically, an increasing number of the Corporation's customers are using mobile devices as their primary means of video entertainment; therefore, in direct competition with its television and wireline Internet services, which compete with the Corporation's wireline Internet access service.
+Due to the converging nature of technological advances, the Corporation expects increasing competition from non-traditional businesses, which may affect its overall business strategy and could adversely affect its business, financial condition and results of operations.